AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 test-pulses by ascending starting time.

 If a single sweep contains multiple test pulses then the data from the test pulses is averaged before analysis.
-The test pulses in one sweep must have the same duration.
+The included test pulses in a single sweep must have the same duration.

 The operation returns multiple data waves.
 There is one data wave returned for each sweep/channel selected through selectData.
 The sweep and channel meta data is included in each data wave.